kamangir/blue-sandbox/blue_sandbox/microsoft_building_damage_assessment/README.md

 ## 1. ingest

-Includes ... acquisition ... of post disaster imagery, from Sentinel-2, Planet, or NOAA, and label generation.
-Here, we focus on acquisitions from [Maxar's Open Data program](https://www.maxar.com/open-data/).
+Includes ... acquisition ... of post disaster imagery from [Maxar's Open Data program](https://www.maxar.com/open-data/) (other options: Sentinel-2, Planet, and NOAA), and label generation.

 to see the list of all events,